BunnyEncoder20/GitHub_Python_DSA/DSA/Striver SDE DSA Sheet/16 Majority Element II/Theory.md

 > Output : [1,2]    (8//2 = 2)
 ```
 - **Note:** That at max, the number of elements that will be more than floor of n/3 will be 2 elements only.
-- Take the above example, we need majority element to appear atleast 3 times.
+- Take the above example, we need majority element to appear at least 3 times.
-- Hence if the answer had 3 elements then the size of the array would have to be atleast 3+3+3 = 9.
+- Hence if the answer had 3 elements then the size of the array would have to be at least 3+3+3 = 9.
-- Hence we can definately say that there will be only 2 elements which can appear more than n/3 times.
+- Hence we can definitely say that there will be only 2 elements which can appear more than n/3 times.

 ---

-## Brute Force Appraoch
+## Brute Force Approach

 - Linear search the array for each element and return element(s) which appeared more than n/3 times.

 ### Algorithm

 1. Start with a pointer at starting.
 Iterate over the array.
-2. If element is not in the ans array, Start another pointer to count it's total occurances in the array.
+2. If element is not in the ans array, Start another pointer to count it's total occurrences in the array.
 3. If it's count is more than n/3 times, append it into the answer array.
 4. Check to see if the number of elements in ans array is not more than than 2.
 If it is already at 2, return the answer array, else continue.